Jumshim/ersp-22-reflection-logs/f22-reflections.md

    - https://dl.acm.org/doi/10.1145/1453101.1453131
    - Report given by Laboni
 - Link to teaching topic: 	https://ersp-22-reflection-logs/teaching_topic.md

+__Key Takeaways__
+- [] Takeaway 1
+- [] Takeaway 2

+__Reflections__
+REFLECTION PARAGRAPH

+---

+## Week 2, 10/02/2022

+### Weekly Goals
+- [X] Develop skills on learning how to read a research paper
+- [X] Develop more understanding about research topic and terminology
+- [] Establish a research question to frame focus for the upcoming weeks
+- [X] Familiarize self with V-Lab setup and people
+- [X] Read over a research paper on Symbolic Execution to become more familiar with research topic

 __Saturday, October 8 Time Spent: 1.5 Hours__
 - [X] Finished second pass of DSE Research paper